 Section 'A' shall comprise Ten Questions (all compulsory, to be answered in 50 words each) of 2 Marks each.
-The Examiner shall set questions on this section choosing two from each unit.
+The Examiner shall set questions on this section from Unit I to IV(choosing at least two from each Unit)

-Section 'B' shall comprise Five Questions (with internal choice, to be answered in 200Words each).
+Section 'B' shall comprise Five Questions (with internal choice, to be answered in 200 Words each).
 Each question shall carry 05 Marks.
-The Examiner will set questions on this section choosing One Set of Questions (both a & b) from each Unit.
+The Examiner will set questions on this section choosing at least one from Unit-I to IV.

-Section 'C' shall comprise Four Questions (to be answered in 500 Words each), out of which the Candidate shall attempt any Two.
+Section 'C' shall comprise Four Questions (to be answered in 500 Words each) from Unit-I to IV, out of which the Candidate shall attempt any Two.
 Each question shall carry 15 Marks.